borh/papers/register-database-model.md

     For nominal $a_i$ with values $v_1,\dotsc, v_g$ we add $\{D \caps (a_i = v_j), D \caps (a_i \ne v_j)\}^g_{j=1}$ to $\eta(D)$.
     The refinement of hierarchical data presents another challenge.
-    Here we must take into account the explicit constraints that hold within hierarchical data (cf. @park2008multi, pp. 2).
+    Here we must take into account the explicit constraints that hold within hierarchical data (cf. @park2008multi, p.
+2).

+    For ordinal metadata...

 -   Constraints: